ombozdemir/notlarim/README.md

 # notlarim
 That is a simple and secure note desktop app.
-You can learning how is created crypto text.
+You can learning how is created crypto text with c#